Experts in Forklift Accident Claims

 However, forklift accidents are common, as forklift trucks, along with all workplace machinery, still carry risk.
 These forklift accidents can sometimes cause serious injury.

 What causes forklift truck accidents?

-As with a lot of accidents at work, there are many ways that a forklift truck can cause an accident; and there are two main categories of accidents involving forklift trucks; cases where you were the driver, and cases where someone else was the driver.
+As with a lot of accidents at work, there are many ways that forklift injuries occur.
+There are two main categories of forklift accidents: cases where you were the driver and cases where someone else was the driver.

 - Defective forklifts, including broken, poorly maintained, or otherwise not fit for purpose forklifts.

 - Unsafe driving conditions, where the cause of the accident is poor surface conditions, including potholes or uneven ground.

 - Weight issues, where the forklift falls over due to the forklift lifting too much weight, or an imbalance in weight due to poor stacking.
 An empty forklift can also fall, as they are designed to carry weight.

 - Incorrect or inadequate training on using the forklift.